AzureAiDevs/hub/README.md

 ### The Learn More section

-By default this is where the link to your detailed blog will be.
+By default, this is where the link to your detailed blog will be.
 If you don't have a detailed blog then you can remove this section.

 ---